Cigna vs. UnitedHealthcare

 Cigna and UnitedHealthcare (UHC) each sell the most common types of Medicare Advantage plans, which include Health Maintenance Organization (HMO) plans, Preferred Provider Organization (PPO) plans, Point-of-Service (POS) plans and Special Needs Plans (SNPs).

-UnitedHealthcare: Wider Range of Medicare Plan Availability
+UnitedHealthcare Reviews Show a Wider Range of Medicare Plan Availability

 While Cigna and UHC offer similar types of Medicare health plans, there is quite a difference in the geographic range in which those plans are sold.